 Would you recommend it to others?

-Absolutely, highly recommended.
+Absolutely, I’d highly recommend an EV.
 I would say that once you go to an EV you will not go back to an ICE (Internal Combustion Engine) vehicle.
 They are just that good.
 They are just an all-round pleasure to drive.

 What’s your favourite feature of an EV?